wcmoody/wcmoody.github.io/_posts/2019-10-16-a-pwny-for-your-thoughts.markdown

 }
 ```

 You will notice, I cleaned up the `printf()` statement since we don't have a copy of `asm.h` so you we cannot use the `get_return_address()` function call.
-Additionally you need to comments out the include statement for the asm header file.
+Additionally you need to comment out the include statement for the asm header file.

 Compiling and attempting to exploit this patched `vuln.c` shows it is not vulnerable to a buffer overflow.